Zhao Yue

 Zhao Yue (趙粵 (赵粤, Zhào Yuè); English: Akira Zhao, born 29 April 1995) is a Chinese singer.
 She was a member of Team NII of Chinese girl group SNH48, and its sub-unit 7Senses, she graduated from the group on September 11, 2022.
 She was also a member of Chinese girl group BonBon Girls 303 after finishing second in the reality show Produce Camp 2020, the group disbanded on July 4, 2022.
+In September of the same year, Zhao Yue officially graduated from SNH48 and established her personal studio, embarking on a new phase of her individual career.
+Since then, she has shifted her focus to the film and television industry.
+In October 2023, the detective short drama The Rookie Female Detective, in which she starred, premiered.
+In March 2024, the romantic comedy Handsome Guys Not Allowed, also starring her, was released.
+On April 29, 2025, she announced her contract termination with Star48 Culture & Media through a live broadcast.